 With regards to assessment, we currently assess children's learning at the end of a series of lessons through the class teacher's judgments, AfL and an assessment task (where appropriate).
-The evidence for this can be found in the children's history books and in the 'Foundation Subject Assessment Folder'.
+The evidence for this can be found in the children's history books or in the History Subject Leader file on SeeSaw.
 The children are assessed as 'above expectation', 'online' or 'below expectation'.
-This information is collated annually by class teachers and the History subject lead monitors the evidence gathered across the year during subject leader time and at the end of the year to review the impact of the curriculum design.
+The class teacher reviews this information annually as does the History Subject Leader to review the impact of the curriculum design.